jattu8602/HTML/README.md

 ```
 ## 9. Canvas and SVG:

-Use <canvas> for dynamic, scriptable rendering of 2D shapes, and <svg> for scalable vector graphics.
+Use "canvas" for dynamic, scriptable rendering of 2D shapes, and "svg" for scalable vector graphics.

 ```bash